 Certainly the Hotel Grafton has a very rich history, only a part of which has been recorded.
 We would like to hear additional stories about the Hotel Grafton and record them on this website and in a future picture/story book.
 We’re grateful to members of the Grafton Historical Society, including Alan Buchholtz, Debbie Krueger, Nick Schanen, and Jay Van Langen, who very generously shared historic images from their collections, including the ones shown on the website.

 If you have stories about this grand old building, please contact us.
-As a reward for sharing your stories, Hotel Grafton Apartments Management is offering five $50 Atlas BBQ gift certificates for the five best verified true stories.
+The Hotel Grafton Apartments Management will select the five best and verified true stories.
+Each of the five winners will receive a $50 Atlas BBQ gift certificate.
 Please submit your stories and photos by August 15, 2020.
 Winners will be announced by August 30, 2020.
+The entries received so far in our 2020 “Make History Your Home™ Storytelling Contest” are entertaining and heartwarming.
+Thank you!

 If you’d like to know more about Grafton’s history, check out Grafton Wisconsin: A History of the Place and the People by Donald S. Henny and Ralph L. Zaun.